baseplate-admin/new_blog/posts/chat-server-outgoing-traffic-in-python/index.md

 # Analyzation

-So we can see that in first problem we can conclude that:
+So we can see that in first problem:
 * If there is a `+` in front of the string, it should increatment a variable ( say `participants` )
 * If there is a `-` in front of the string, it should decrement a variable ( say `participants` )